-Overall, Ivacy does have a somewhat polished interface.
+Overall, the Ivacy app does have a somewhat polished interface.
 However, it’s not the most intuitive one, especially if you’d like to take your time to understand everything that this application offers.

 Aside from that, the application’s window can’t be resized (at least on macOS), which might be a problem at ultra-high display resolutions.

-How Well Does Ivacy Work on Mobile Platforms?
+How Well Does Ivacy VPN Work on Mobile Platforms?

-When it comes to Ivacy's mobile apps, you'll encounter a uniform design that replicates what's available on desktop platforms.
+When it comes to the Ivacy VPN app on mobile, you'll encounter a uniform design that replicates what's available on desktop platforms.
 However, once you dive deeper, you'll see that Ivacy's apps have plenty of differences in terms of their functionality.

-On both Android and iOS, Ivacy brings a series of tabs on its home screen.
+On both Android and iOS, Ivacy brings a series of tabs to its home screen.
 These are labeled 'Purposes,' 'Smart Connect,' and 'Locations.'

 The first tab lets you pick a server optimized for streaming, downloading files, or unblocking websites.
-The 'Smart Connect' tab will connect you to the nearest server.
-And lastly, the 'Locations' tab will let you pick any server manually.
+The 'Smart Connect' tab connects you to the nearest server.
+Lastly, the 'Locations' tab will let you pick a VPN server manually.